Yvii/Sussicube/README.md

 # Sussicube
-Sussicube is a 3D Jump & Run Game
+Sussicube is a 3D Jump & Run Game made in Unity

 Currently in Alpha